tomxue/ReSampler/README.md

 **--minphase** use a minimum-phase FIR filter, instead of Linear-Phase

-**--relaxedLPF** (since v1.1.4) causes the lowpass filter to use a wider transition band (ie. gentler cutoff), which is roughly double the width of the standard setting.
+**--relaxedLPF** (since v1.1.4) causes the lowpass filter to allow a small amount of aliasing, but at the same time, keep ringing to a minimum.
-This results in less ringing, but may also theoretically allow a small amount of aliasing, particularly if the source material contains a lot of High-Frequency content just above the target Nyquist Frequency.
-(In practice, this is unlikely to be a real issue with most music).

 **--flacCompression  &lt;compressionlevel&gt;** sets the compression level for flac output files (between 0 and 8)